inmation/WebStudio-docs/ReferenceDocs/actions/README.md

 ### Write

 Writes a value to an object in the system.
+The write action inspects the message payload passed to it, looking for variables `v`, `q` and `t` which it uses to update the object identified by the path.

 ```json
 {